mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 **Must Haves**

 1. Should require minimal inputs to get things going.
-The DataProcessor algorithm should be the only required input.
+The DataProcessor algorithm name and WhiteLists should be the only required inputs.
 1. Should be exposed to python
 1. Should allow imports of existing table data as a ITableWorkpsace
 1. Should allow saving of table data as a ITableWorkspace